wna-se/seek4science.github.io/_pages/publications.md

 layout: 'single'
 ---

-## Citing SEEK
+## Citing FAIRDOM-SEEK

-If you have been using SEEK in your research then please cite us.
-The key SEEK publications to cite are:
+If you have been using FAIRDOM-SEEK in your research then please cite us.
+The key FAIRDOM-SEEK publications to cite are:

 ### SEEK: a systems biology data and model management platform. _BMC Systems Biology_